 14-oz can of coconut milk (low fat works fine, regular makes a rich soup)

 ½ raw chicken breast, thinly sliced, OR sliced leftover roasted chicken breast

-OR 1/2 pound raw shrimp (fresh or frozen and defrosted under running water), chopped into bite-sized pieces
+OR 1/2 pound raw shrimp.
+Use medium shrimp or chop large shrimp into bite-sized pieces

 Bring broth to a boil.
 Dip tomato in the boiling broth for a minute, and then cool.